lkhangkv1995/virtual_biopsy/README.md

 $python3 -m ipykernel install --user --name=virtual_biopsy
 ```

--ASAP application: use "measurement" annotation
+ASAP application use "measurement" annotation:
-\t+First-click point: starting point, where the biopsy core starts
+	-First-click point: starting point, where the biopsy core starts
-*Tabspace*+Second-click point: direction point, used to dictate the biopsy direction
+	-Second-click point: direction point, used to dictate the biopsy direction
-*Tabspace*+Number of annotations = number of biopsy cores
+	-Number of annotations = number of biopsy cores

--Options: default by
+Options: default by
-*Tabspace*+Biopsy length: 1.0 mm (std = 0.35)
+	-Biopsy length: 1.0 mm (std = 0.35)
-*Tabspace*+Biopy radius: 0.12 (std = 0.02)
+	-Biopy radius: 0.12 (std = 0.02)
-*Tabspace*+They should be x10 but large to compute
+	-They should be x10 but large to compute